verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] I am a gun to your head, deadline pervert.
 - [ ] May you find the courage to disappoint people who expect you to stay small
 - [ ] I'd say "God bless you."
 But it looks like he already did.
+- [ ] What time do you have to be back in heaven?